 U.S. political developments also weighed on the dollar.
 Trump on Saturday accused his predecessor Barack Obama of wiretapping him during the 2016 election campaign, an accusation rejected by Obama and a top former intelligence official.

-Scandal-hit conservative candidate Francois Fillon said on Sunday he was staying in the race but left the door open to talks with senior members of his party who are increasingly anxious about his bid.
+Scandal-hit French presidential candidate Francois Fillon said on Sunday he was staying in the race but left the door open to talks with senior members of his party who are increasingly anxious about his candidacy.

 Fillon’s fellow conservative Alain Juppe would reach the second round should he replace him, an opinion poll said on Sunday.
 (Reporting by Tokyo markets team; Editing by Richard Pullin)